 As many Ukrainians have discussed online, the mislabelling of King Yaroslav can be seen as an erasure of their history and their culture.

-Historical adaptations, fictional or otherwise, it’s the responsibility of the production studio and the distributor that cultures are represented correctly, especially when a culture is at risk of being eradicated due to war.
+Historical adaptations, fictional or otherwise, are the responsibility of the production studio and the distributor to represent cultures correctly, especially when a culture is at risk of being eradicated due to war.

 You can read our full preview for Vikings: Valhalla season 2 in our preview.